XIFAXANTA 200 mg Film-coated Tablets

 Preclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity and carcinogenic potential.

 In a rat embryofoetal development study, a slight and transient delay in ossification that did not affect the normal development of the offspring, was observed at 300 mg/kg/day.
-In the rabbit, following oral administration of Rifaximin during gestation, an increase in the incidence of fetal skeletal variations was observed at clinically relevant doses.
+In the rabbit, following oral administration of Rifaximin during gestation, an increase in the incidence of foetal skeletal variations was observed at clinically relevant doses.

-The clinical relevance of these findings is unknown
+The clinical relevance of these findings is unknown.

 6. Pharmaceutical particulars